 What Causes Psoriasis?

-According to Psorasis.org, the cause of psoriasis isn’t fully understood, but scientists have found that genetics and immune system function contribute to its development.
+The cause of psoriasis isn’t fully understood, but scientists have found that genetics and immune system function contribute to its development.
 What’s more, there are certain triggers which may cause your psoriasis to start or worsen.
-These triggers can include but are not limited to infections, injury to the skin (cuts, scrapes, bug bites, even sunburn), stress, smoking, heavy alcohol consumption, and certain medications, according to the Mayo Clinic.
+These triggers, according to the Mayo Clinic, can include but are not limited to infections, injury to the skin (cuts, scrapes, bug bites or sunburn), stress, smoking, heavy alcohol consumption and certain medications.